Community Music Center staff share the belief that the joys of making music belong to everyone. Many of us are musicians, but not all!

 Community Music Center’s mission is to make high quality music accessible to all people, regardless of financial means.
 We are a nonprofit institution with branches in the Mission and Richmond Districts of San Francisco, and have served the Bay Area since 1921.
 CMC offers music lessons on over 30 instruments in a wide range of musical styles, including jazz, blues, Latin, popular, folk, rock, and Western classical.
 We also present a wide array of no or low cost concerts in our concert hall and out in the community.
 During the 2017-2018 school year, CMC served over 2,700 students of all ages and levels and financial backgrounds and offered nearly $2M in tuition assistance.

 This is a non-exempt full-time (40 hours per week) salaried position, and schedule is negotiable.

 Bachelor’s degree from accredited 4 year institution

 Background working with musicians or other performing artists

 Working conditions: Full-time, non-exempt, on-site position.
 Occasional evening and weekend work.

-How to apply: Applicants should e-mail a thoughtful cover letter, resume, and writing sample to CMCstaffopenings@sfcmc.org.
-Please include CMC Marketing Director in the subject of your email.
+How to apply: Applicants should email a resume and cover letter to CMCstaffopenings@sfcmc.org.
+Please include “Finance and Operations Assistant” in the subject of your email.
 Only those being considered will be contacted.
 No phone calls please.
 CMC is an equal opportunity employer.